qutip/qutip/doc/guide/dynamics/dynamics-monte.rst

     >>> print(merged.num_trajectories)
     50

-Note that this merging operation only check that the result are compatible: same e_ops and same tlist.
+Note that this merging operation only checks that the result are compatible -- i.e. that the ``e_ops`` and ``tlist`` are the same.
 It does not check that the same initial state or Hamiltonian where used.